JCSDA/jedi-docs/docs/jedi-components/ufo/qcfilters.rst

 Creating a New Filter
 ---------------------

-If none of the existing filters meets your requirements, you may need to write a new one.
+If none of the filters described above meets your requirements, you may need to write a new one.
 If possible, make it generic (applicable to arbitrary observation types).
 The source code of UFO filters is stored in the :code:`ufo/src/ufo/filters` folder.
+You may find it useful to refer to the JEDI Academy tutorials on `writing <http://academy.jcsda.org/2020-02/pages/activities/day2b.html>`_ and `testing <http://academy.jcsda.org/2020-02/pages/activities/day4a.html>`_ a filter.

 When writing a new filter, consider using the :ref:`Parameter-classes` to automate extraction of filter parameters from YAML files.